eshaanrathi2/eshaanrathi2/README.md

 # About

-I have industry experience in building high quality Software, AI Systems and Cloud Infrastructure— solving pressing problems in Sustainability, Climate, Healthcare and Accessibility.
+I have experience in building high quality Software, AI Systems and Cloud Infrastructure— solving problems in Sustainability, Climate, Healthcare and Accessibility.
 I am pursuing Master's in Computer Science from Santa Clara University and will graduate in June 2024.
-I am super interested in HPC (Quantum, Parallel and Distributed Computing) and AI (Image and Language Models)
+I am super interested in HPC (Quantum, Parallel and Distributed Computing) and AI (Image and Language Models).

 # Projects